 Dad died when I was eleven.
-His Humvee hit an IED in Afghanistan, three weeks before the end of a six-month deployment that lasted almost two years.
+His Humvee hit an IED in Afghanistan, three weeks before the end of a six-month deployment that had lasted almost two years.

 On his last leave, over Christmas, he asked me what I wanted to be when I grew up.
 I said I wasn’t sure.
 Maybe a combat engineer like him.
 Maybe a teacher, because I loved my sixth grade teacher, Mrs. Neville.
 Maybe a waitress, because we were on a New Year’s Eve lunch date, and the server was smart, pretty, and kind.

 I decided to test him.
 “What if I want to drive a garbage truck?”

 He grinned.
 “You’re testing me again, right?”

 “Millie, you should be happy.
 If that means driving a garbage truck, just be really good at it.
 And shower thoroughly after work.”

 “Okay,” I said.
 “But garbage is gross, so it probably won’t be that.
 Are you happy?”

 “I am.
 I’m good at my job, and I help people.
 I miss being home with you and Mom and your little brothers, but I’m protecting the people and things I love most, including you, and someday soon I’ll come home to stay.”